 Once you’ve purchased enough stock to insulate your basement, begin installing the boards by using a construction adhesive, or spray foam, approved for use on styrofoam, and put a generous bead across the board about every 12 inches.
 Continue this process throughout the foundation wall.

-Once the face of the walls are covered cut pieces to fit over the top of the foundation wall and up against the rim joist around the entire foundation.
+Once the face of the walls is covered cut pieces to fit over the top of the foundation wall and up against the rim joist around the entire foundation.
 Be sure to apply these pieces of foam with the adhesive as well.

-Now that you’ve installed all the rigid foam you can begin to create an air tight seal, to ensure an effective moisture barrier.
+Now that you’ve installed all the rigid foam you can begin to create an airtight seal, to ensure an effective moisture barrier.
 On the face of the walls use the Tape to cover all the seams, and if possible use the tape in areas where the joints are tight in the floor joist bays and along the rim joist.
 DOW offers the WEATHERMATE™ Construction Tape, and Owens Corning has JointSealR™ Foam Joint Tape.

-For any larger gaps you’ll use the canned Spray Foam.
+For any larger gaps, you’ll use the canned Spray Foam.
 Use this spray foam along the bottom of the ridged foam to create a tight seal at the bottom of the foundation wall.

-The area above the foundation wall is a bit more challenging to insulate and ensure an air tight barrier, but is key to ensure a dry and well insulated basement.
+The area above the foundation wall is a bit more challenging to insulate and ensure an airtight barrier but is key to ensure a dry and well insulated basement.
 So use the spray foam generously.

 Frame or Fur Out your Walls?

-Ridged Foam acts as an insulator and a moisture barrier, but when you begin your basement renovation, you can’t stop, nor would you want to, at the insulation.
+The ridged foam acts as an insulator and a moisture barrier, but when you begin your basement renovation, you can’t stop, nor would you want to, at the insulation.
 So when it comes to adding finishes to your walls, you have a few choices.

 Some foam boards are designed with a pocket to accept a 2 x 3 furring strip, these strips act as positive attachments for sheet goods like gypsum boards, commonly referred to as drywall.
 If you are not planning on having any electrical service on these walls this is a simple way to install your basement walls.

 You can also build up the furring on your walls by creating a grid of first horizontal strips then vertical strips laid out 16″ on center.
-Both this method and the furring strategy above requires you fasten the furring strips to concrete, you can do this with concrete screws, masonry nails, or spring spikes.
+Both this method and the furring strategy above require you to fasten the furring strips to concrete, you can do this with concrete screws, masonry nails, or spring spikes.

 This second furring method creates enough of a gap for electrical wiring to be run behind your finished wall.
 What both of these furring methods fail to do is give your walls any additional insulation value.
 (Well technically the air and drywall does add R-Value, but nothing like the added insulation in a framed wall)

-Additionally, before you fur out a wall ensure it is plumb and straight, since there is little you can do to correct irregularities in the wall with furring strips, this may not be the best option if your foundation wall is out of plumb or wavy.
+Additionally, before you fur out a wall ensure it is plumb and straight since there is little you can do to correct irregularities in the wall with furring strips, this may not be the best option if your foundation wall is out of plumb or wavy.

 Framing out a wall over the foam boards has plenty of advantages.
 First, you’ll have ample room for electrical and plumbing.
-Second, the moisture free space created by your 2 x 4 studs is perfect for additional fiberglass batt insulation, which will add an additional 11 R-Value to your wall.
-And finally, with an actual wall you will be able to use more common nails in your construction since only the bottom plate, composed of pressure treated lumber, will need to be affixed to concrete.
+Second, the moisture-free space created by your 2 x 4 studs is perfect for additional fiberglass batt insulation, which will add an additional 11 R-Value to your wall.
+And finally, with an actual wall, you will be able to use more common nails in your construction since only the bottom plate, composed of pressure-treated lumber, will need to be affixed to concrete.

 Additional Moisture Safeguards for your Basement.